yyong-brs/learn-kubernetes/chapter8.md

 ​	The StatefulSet is only the first part of modeling a stable environment.
 You can get DNS names for each Pod linking the StatefulSet to a service, and that means you can configure Pods to initialize themselves by working with other replicas at known addresses.

 ![图8.3](.\images\Figure8.3.png)

-​																	**Figure 8.3 StatefulSets replace missing replicas exactly as they were.**
+<center>图 8.3 StatefulSets replace missing replicas exactly as they were</center>

 ## 8.2 在 StatefulSets 中使用 init 容器引导 Pod